The Executive Remuneration Review: Italy

 Developments and conclusions

 Where possible, based on the approved arrangements or applicable regulations, companies are considering changing the current vesting mechanisms by reducing the targets or approving new short-term targets.
-In the specific case of long-term incentive plans, consideration is given to the possible extension of the performance period, changing the metrics from absolute to relative (e.g., related TSR), changing the performance-time vesting mix by increasing the time-vesting component or providing the rollover of what was lost in 2020 on 2021 awards.
+In the specific case of long-term incentive plans, consideration is given to the possible extension of the performance period, changing the metrics from absolute to relative (e.g., related total shareholder return), changing the performance-time vesting mix by increasing the time-vesting component or providing the rollover of what was lost in 2020 and 2021 on 2022 awards.

 Companies that have not approved the incentives' annual targets yet are also considering deviating from classic metrics and setting targets that take into account the response to the pandemic, for example by rewarding the preservation of jobs and the safety of employees and customers or, from a financial perspective, adequate capital and liquidity targets.

-More in general, however, the pandemic has unequivocally shown that environmental and social issues may have enormous financial consequences, reinforcing the growing concern and attention for ESG issues.
+More generally, however, the pandemic has unequivocally shown that environmental and social issues may have enormous financial consequences, reinforcing the growing concern and attention for environmental, social and governance issues.
 The current situation, therefore, offers companies a unique opportunity to focus on their long-term sustainability, starting with their incentive plans, which should incorporate sustainability parameters as conditions for the accrual of the relevant awards.

 1 Gianluca Russo is a senior attorney at Cleary Gottlieb Steen & Hamilton LLP.
-The author would like to thank his colleagues Nicole Puppieni, Caterina Marchionni, Edoardo Filiberto Roversi and Fabio Gassino for their invaluable help in the preparation of this chapter.
+The author would like to thank his colleagues Edoardo Filiberto Roversi, Fabio Gassino and Vito De Giorgio for their invaluable help in the preparation of this chapter.

-2 These new measures include the favourable tax regime for high-net-worth individuals moving to Italy, new tax rules promoting private financing transactions in Italy, the patent box regime and other tax breaks for businesses and individuals.
+2 These measures include the favourable tax regime for high net worth individuals moving to Italy, new tax rules promoting private financing transactions in Italy, the patent box regime and other tax breaks for businesses and individuals.

 5 IRPEF is levied at progressive rates, currently up to 43 per cent on any income in excess of €75,000, plus local surcharges up to 4.23 per cent (the local surcharges vary depending on the municipality of residence).